euctrl-pru/portal/content/acronym/rp2.md

 ---
-title: RP2 - Reporting Period 2
+title: RP2 - Reference Period 2
 slug: rp2
 ---

-The Reporting Period 2 of the [SES][ses] Performance Scheme for EU and associated States covers the years 2015-2019.
+The Reference Period 2 of the [SES][ses] Performance Scheme for EU and associated States covers the years 2015-2019.

 ## See Also